Chapter 102 – Reporting of Child Abuse

 Asbestos has been an issue of concern for many years.
 The Asbestos Hazard Emergency Response Act of 1986 (AHERA) was designed to determine the extent of asbestos concerns in the schools and to act as a guide in formulating asbestos management policies for the schools.

 The CRCSD has been surveyed for asbestos every three years since 1986.
-As is the case for most public schools and commercial buildings in Iowa, asbestos-containing products were found in our buildings: except for Viola Gibson Elementary School and the Educational Leadership and Support Center, which are newer buildings.
+As is the case for most public schools and commercial buildings in Iowa, asbestos-containing products were found in our buildings: except for Maple Grove Elementary, Viola Gibson Elementary, West Willow Elementary, the New Maintenance Shop at Kingston and the Educational Leadership and Support Center, which are newer buildings.

 Wherever the potential exists for damaged materials to cause asbestos fibers to be released in to the air, we have encapsulated or enclosed the material.
 Most of these materials are in areas that are inaccessible to students, such as mechanical rooms or pipe tunnels.